kazimgorgulu/pal-gds/docs/circuit.rst

 Circuit Layout 2: Advanced
 ************************************

-In this section, we will build the layout of balanced and unbalanced Mach-Zehnder interferometer circuits.
+In this section, we will build the layout of unbalanced Mach-Zehnder interferometer circuit.
-We will first create a directional coupler and then create a custom ``Trace`` to be used as routing template in the  circuit.
+We will use an existing MMI as a coupler and also create a custom ``Trace`` to be used as routing template in the  circuit.

+We will create MMI PCell from existing GDS file.
+Make sure you download and put "MMI.gds" file into your working directory.
+This is a one-input two-output coupler.
+In this case we will not manually set the ports of MMI, instead we will read the ports from a text file.
+Therefore, also make sure you downdload "MMI.txt" file to working directory.
-Parametric definition of a directional coupler exists in ``pcell_library`` of ``palgds``.
-Therefore, start with following imports and create directional coupler:
+Start with following imports and MMI coupler:

 .. code-block:: python